hannibal002/SkyHanni/FEATURES.md

   is empty when fully filled and show a preview how these stats change when hovering over an upgrade
 + Hide crop money display, crop milestone display and garden visitor list while inside anita show, SkyMart or the composter inventory
-+ Hide chat messages from the visitors in garden.
++ Hide chat messages from the visitors in the garden.
 (Except Beth, Jacob and Spaceman)
 + Show the average crop milestone in the crop milestone inventory.
 + **FF for Contest** - Show the minimum needed Farming Fortune for reaching a medal in the Jacob's Farming Contest inventory.